CGI-FR/IoT-Hub-Portal/README.md

 1. Choose a solution prefix for your deployment.

-1. Use [Portal AD applications configuration](https://cgi-fr.github.io/IoT-Hub-Portal/docs/b2c-applications.html) page to configure your AD B2C Tenant.
+1. Use the [Portal AD applications configuration](https://cgi-fr.github.io/IoT-Hub-Portal/docs/b2c-applications.html) page to configure your AD B2C Tenant.
-    > You should have recorded the following information:
+    > You should save the following information:
     > * OpenID authority: `<your-openid-authority>`
     > * OpenID metadata URL: `<your-openid-provider-metadata-url>`
     > * Client ID: `<your-client-id>`
     > * API Client ID: `<your-client-id>`

-1. Press on the button here below to start your Azure Deployment.
+1. Press on the button below to start your Azure Deployment.

     [![Deploy](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FCGI-FR%2FIoT-Hub-Portal%2Fmain%2Ftemplates%2Fazuredeploy.json)

-1. You will get to a page asking you to fill the following fields :
+1. You will get to a page asking you to fill the following fields:
     * **Resource Group**: A logical "folder" where all the template resource would be put into, just choose a meaningful name.
-    * **Location**: In which DataCenter the resources should be deployed.
-Make sure to choose a location where IoT Hub is available
+    * **Location**: In which data center the resources should be deployed.
+Make sure to choose a location where IoT Hub is available.
     * **Unique Solution Prefix**: A string that would be used as prefix for all the resources name to ensure their uniqueness.
     * **Open Id Authority**: The OpenID authority used by the portal.
     * **OpenId Metadata URL**: The OpenID metadata URL used by the portal.